Our Suggestions

 Dine Around Town

-Our favorite San Antonio restaurants can also be found in the pages of San Antonio Cooks.
+Our favorite San Antonio restaurants – over 40 of them – fill the pages of San Antonio Cooks.
 Order it on Amazon before your visit as a reference guide, or while you’re here, buy it at one of our independent booksellers or participating restaurants.
 Try a featured dish at each spot, then try your hand at recreating it at home to place memories of San Antonio on your table.
+And don’t be shy – ask for the chef’s autograph and get Julia’s signature while on a Food Chick Tour.

 Head North to the Texas Hill Country